Course syllabus

 For participation in the seminars, you will need a headset with a microphone and a web-camera.
 It is compulsory to use webcam during online seminars.
 Please, check if your microphone and headset work in good time before the seminar.
 If you have any problems, contact Supportcafé in Zoom.

 The seminars will take place on Thursdays at 16:30 – 18:00.
-The detailed timetable will be published in August.
+See below for the detailed timetable.

 The attendance is obligatory, and for the seminars to fulfill their purpose, everyone is expected to participate in the discussion.
 A natural pre-requisite for that is that all of you have read the assigned texts before each seminar and prepared responses to the questions, as indicated in the homework files.